samsdimko/text_saver/backend/README.md

 * Request Body: JSON object with login, email, and password.
 * Response: JSON object with a success message and the JWT token for the new user.

+#### Check Authorization
+* Endpoint: /check-authorization
+* Method: GET
+* Description: Checks if the user is authorized and has a valid JWT.
+* Response: JSON object with a success message indicating authorized access.

 ### Texts
 These endpoints handle the saving, retrieval, and deletion of text data for the authenticated user.